1ma/hydra/README.md

 In a few words, you call `load` repeatedly passing a PSR-7 request and the service that will handle its response.
 Once you've loaded all the requests you want to send at once, call `sendAll`.
-While this method runs it will call each request's callback in the order it receives their responses.
+While this method runs it will call each handler in the order it receives the responses.
-`sendAll` blocks until all responses are received and their callbacks have been executed.
+`sendAll` blocks until all responses are received and their handlers have been executed.

-Moreover, the client never throws an exception (any encountered errors are notified to the relevant callback without interrupting the execution flow).
+Moreover, the client never throws exceptions (any encountered errors are notified to the relevant handler without interrupting the execution flow).

 ```php
 <?php